vh3/tclSenseHat/README.md

        sudo raspi-config
        then, choose "Interfacing Options > I2C > Yes (to enable).
 Reboot

 10. Get these scripts.
 The scripts are not highly organized at the moment and can all be run from the same folder.
-I used Geany (Raspberry/Start > Programming > Geany Programmer's Editor).
-It comes installed with Raspian) to edit the scripts, and configured Geany to execute the scripts (Tools > Build Commands to RUN tclsh: tclsh8.6 "%f").
+I used Geany (It comes installed with Raspian: Raspberry/Start > Programming > Geany Programmer's Editor) to edit the scripts, and configured Geany to execute them (Tools > Build Commands to RUN tclsh: tclsh8.6 "%f").
 Some scripts to try out:

-       ex1.tcl - a collection of examples demonstrating text scrolling, colour patterns and moving pixels ex2.tcl - a couple of dynamic rainbows making use of simple math and the hue range ex3.tcl - more hue fun
-       ex5.tcl - an experiment with threads - unleashing 6 parallel threads with moving pixels. lps25h.tcl - the calculations needed to extract and convert readings from the internal pressure sensor to real readings. experiment2_counter.tcl - a 2-digit counter that will allow you to count up to 999 on the 8X8 matrix.
+       ex1.tcl - a collection of examples demonstrating text scrolling, colour patterns and moving pixels ex2.tcl - a couple of dynamic rainbows making use of simple math and the hue range ex5.tcl - an experiment with threads - unleashing 6 parallel threads with moving pixels. lps25h.tcl - the calculations needed to extract and convert readings from the internal pressure sensor to real readings. experiment2_counter.tcl - a 2-digit counter that will allow you to count up to 999 on the 8X8 matrix.

-FEATURES
+SENSEHAT FEATURES

 1. LED Matrix display - the SenseHat has an 8X8 matrix led display.
-This respository includes scripts and procedures that display scrolling text of various kinds, and
+This respository includes scripts and procedures that display scrolling text of various kinds, colours and moving pixels.

-  -script - SenseHat.tcl - main script for
+  -script - SenseHat.tcl - main script for procedures
+  - script device.tcl - parses input commands
   - demonstration -
  - dependency: package get_opts
  - dependency: application ImageMagic.
 These scripts will output the scrolling pattern to an animated .gif.
 This is useful if you intend to use this script without a Raspberry Pi and want to see how it works.
 See file animated_gif_demo.gif